azsk/AzTS-docs/Control coverage/Feature/EventHub.md

 ### Control Spec

 > **Passed:**
-> No namespace level access policies have been configured for the Event Hub.
+> No namespace level access policies (except RootManageSharedAccessKey) have been configured for the Event Hub.
 >
 > **Failed:**
 > One or more namespace level access policies have been configured for the Event Hub.